Xunnamius/webpack-node-module-types/README.md

 - A `type` key with the value 'module'
 - A `module` key

-It cannot be determined through package metadata if a module exports `__esModule = true`, so transpiled ES modules that don't meet any of the above requirements will be misclassified.
+It cannot be determined through package metadata alone if a module exports `__esModule = true`, so transpiled ES modules that don't meet any of the above requirements will be misclassified.